lolcommits/lolcommits/README.md

 Please add your own lolcommit!
 Add to the [People Using Lolcommits](https://github.com/mroth/lolcommits/wiki/People-Using-Lolcommits) page on the Wiki.

+## Options
+lolcommits has some options for additional lulz.
+You can enable via environment variables.

+ * TRANZLATE YOAR COMMIT_MSG TO LOLSPEKK - set
+   `LOLCOMMITS_TRANZLATE=1`.

 ## Troubles?
 Started a [FAQ](https://github.com/mroth/lolcommits/wiki/FAQ).